 This MA pathway entails 20 hours of observations and 280 hours of placements, normally in community arts settings, consisting of three placements with at least two different organisations.

 The fieldwork and accompanying teaching are divided into three modules: Fieldwork Report 1: Perspectives and Approaches 15 credits (80 hours practice), Fieldwork Report 2: Critical Practice 15 credits (150 hours of practice), Fieldwork Report 3: Management, Enterprise and Development 30 credits (150 hours practice plus 20 hours observations).

 Please note that due to staff research commitments not all of these modules may be available every year.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 - You should have an undergraduate degree of at least second class standard in the social sciences or another appropriate subject, with some experience of community and youth work.

 - You should have at least four months of full-time, or part-time equivalent, work experience prior to starting the MA.
 Experience can include paid or unpaid work; voluntary, community and youth work in organisations; and relevant informal work.

 - You might also be considered if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.

 - If we make you an offer to study on this programme, we will ask you to complete an application for an Enhanced Disclosure Certificate from the DBS and you will need to meet the Fitness to train criteria.

-- If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 (with a minimum of 6.5 in the written test and no individual test lower than 6.0) to study with us.
+- If English isn’t your first language, you’ll need to meet our English language requirements of IELTS 6.5 with 6.5 in writing to study with us.